camoloqlo/wosbot/README.md

 ## 🔧 Recent Improvements & Bugfixes (Latest Updates)

+### ✅ **NEW: Tundra Trek Automation (TundraTrekAuto)**
+- **What it does:**
+  - Navigates to Tundra Trek via the left menu icon only.
+  - Presses `Auto` then `Bag` to start automation.
+  - Monitors the top-right trek counter (e.g., `14/100`) via OCR.
+- **Exit logic:**
+  - Pre-check on entry: If `0/100`, exit with a single back and reschedule in 12 hours.
+  - During run: Polls OCR every 2.5s.
+    - If OCR returns no valid numbers for 2 minutes: exit with double back and reschedule in 10 minutes.
+    - If valid numbers are parsed but the value does not decrease for 2 minutes (stays same or increases): exit with single back and reschedule in 10 minutes.
+    - If value reaches `0/100`: exit with single back and reschedule in 12 hours.
+- **Notes:**
+  - Uses calibrated region with multiple offsets and normalization to improve OCR robustness.
+  - Start location: `HOME`.
+  - UI label updated to "Tundra Trek Automation".
+  - Template assets used: `templates/tundratrek/autoTrek.png`, `templates/tundratrek/bagTrek.png`.

 ### ✅ **NEW: Weekly Triumph Claim Support**
 - **Feature:** Added automatic detection and claiming of weekly Alliance Triumph rewards